|

 business coaching education in the world.
 The

-Institute,
+Institute, (Dr

-has
+Partners), has

-produced over 1,500 graduates
+produced over 7000 graduates

-from over 50 countries
+from over 60 countries via its

-industry-recognized elite Master Coach
+industry-recognized, elite Master Coach

-certification program and has published scores
+Institute has also published scores

 of articles on coaching, including international